Logmanager documentation

 Insert a test message

-Example how to get a test message:
+Example - how to get a test message:

-Open Logs ‣ Dashboards ‣ and click on Log overview.
-At the bottom you will find the All Events table, in which you click on the event of your choice.
+Open Logs ‣ Dashboards ‣ and click Log overview.
+At the bottom you will find the All Events table, in which you click the event of your choice.
 In its description, you will find a View button in the upper left corner, which switches the display of formats.
 Switch to JSON format and copy the entire message to the test window.

 Deleting a classification

-Deletion of a classification is done by clicking on the red cross icon, which is shown by every classification.
+Deletion of a classification is done by clicking the red cross icon, which is shown by every classification.

 Deleting a classification